-Our family has had a New Year’s tradition of looking together at the highlights, joys and sorrows of the departing year.
+We have always spent time reflecting on the highlights, joys and sorrows of the departing year, before launching into the new year.
 We try to capture some of the most meaningful and joyful events, fishing through memories and finding special moments that shine and stand out.

-It’s an interesting exercise that allowed us to brainstorm and dream about how we would like the year to unfold.
+It’s an interesting exercise that helps us to brainstorm and dream about how we would like the year to unfold.
 What would make this year special?
 What would make it joyful?
-What might happen that would stimulate a sense of gratitude and appreciation for life?
+What might we contribute?
+How might we help?

 Happy New Year.

 Gregg and Linda